mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 | USB 2.0            | 5 V / 0.5 A        |
 | USB 3.0            | 5 V / 0.9 A        |

-The Pi still runs even when it's underpowered, but running an underpowered Pi is bound to create issues sooner or later.
+The Pi runs even when it's underpowered, but running an underpowered computer is bound to create issues sooner or later.

-I solved this by purchasing a [3A USB wall charger](https://amzn.to/2YitxsN) and a [USB to TTL serial cable](https://amzn.to/2Yk1CIX).
+I solved this by purchasing a [3 A USB wall charger](https://amzn.to/2YitxsN) and a [USB to TTL serial cable](https://amzn.to/2Yk1CIX).
 The USB to TTL cable connects to the Pi's GPIO pins, ensuring the device always receives at least 3 A of electricity.

-{{< img src="extra-power.jpg" alt="Pi 4 with USB to TTL cable attached to 3A wall charger" caption="I keep the Pi sufficiently powered with a [3A USB wall charger](https://amzn.to/2YitxsN) and a [USB to TTL cable](https://amzn.to/2Yk1CIX)." maxWidth="600px" >}}
+{{< img src="extra-power.jpg" alt="Pi 4 with USB to TTL cable attached to 3A wall charger" caption="I keep the Pi sufficiently powered with a [3 A USB wall charger](https://amzn.to/2YitxsN) and a [USB to TTL cable](https://amzn.to/2Yk1CIX)." maxWidth="600px" >}}

 ## Troubleshooting

 ### Verifying the driver is working

-This creates a device path at `/dev/hidg0`.
-To verify that it's installed correctly, try the following command:
+If Key Mime Pi fails to forward keystrokes to the target machine, the first step is to determine whether the USB gadget is working properly.

+Try the following commands:

 ```bash
 echo -ne "\0\0\xb\0\0\0\0\0" > /dev/hidg0 && \